yurigalindo/Bitcoin_Strategy/README.md

 # Bitcoin Buying and Selling Strategies

 This is a toy project that aims to build and compare trading models for buying and selling bitcoin.
 My goal is to practice software architecture and design, and OOP in python.
+Possibly improve my skill in time-series forecasting along the way.

 Disclaimer: this is not an endorsement of cryptocurrency or any trading strategy, just programming practice.
 Following any of these strategies may result in financial loss.